cometbft/cometbft/spec/legacy/reactors/state_sync/README.md

 # State Sync Reactor

+> NOTE: This is legacy documentation with outdated information.

 State sync allows new nodes to rapidly bootstrap and join the network by discovering, fetching, and restoring state machine snapshots.
-For more information, see the [state sync ABCI section](../../abci/apps.md#state-sync).
+For more information, see the [state sync ABCI section](../../../abci/apps.md#state-sync).

 The state sync reactor has two main responsibilities: